jawinn/game-of-go-react/README.md

 All features will eventually be documented here, along with some screenshots and gifs.

 The first goal is to get a local base version of the game working, allowing two players on the same device to play against each other.
-Those tasks and additional feature ideas are documented in the Issues section of this repository, with the **enhancement** tag.
+Those tasks and additional feature ideas are documented in the Issues section of this repository, with the **enhancement** label.

 - [Base Features](https://github.com/jawinn/game-of-go-react/issues/1)
 - [Game Settings and Theme Selector](https://github.com/jawinn/game-of-go-react/issues/2)